wout/svg_chok/README.md

 ## Why this app?

 By default, Sverchok creates a HTML file which you can load into your browser.
 This file has some embedded JavaScript to reload the SVG file using a configurable interval (every 250ms by default).
-Two things are unfortunate with this setup:
+There are two drawbacks with this setup:

-1. There's a lot of unnecessary rendering of the SVG file, which may be an issue with complex scenes.
+1. There's a lot of unnecessary rendering of the SVG file, which may become an issue with complex scenes.
-2. Since it's a file loaded into your browser, the output can't run through a HTTP tunnel (e.g. NGrok) to easily display the output on other devices.
+2. Since it's just a file loaded into your browser, the output can't run through a HTTP tunnel (e.g. NGrok) to display the output on other devices.

 While both arguments are not necessarily applicable to all use cases, another benefit is a nicer layout and a browsable index of all SVGs, with previews.
 So either way, it's always a better experience than using the default HTML file.